Examples of current and recent research projects

 Risk assessment, control, and restoration research on aquatic invasive plant species

 There are key gaps in our ability to prevent and control aquatic plant invasions and restore the ecological structure and function of impacted areas.
 To help address these gaps, this project focuses on priority aquatic invasive plant species in Minnesota.
 Findings are translated through outreach and extension to agency staff, lake service providers, lake associations, and others.
 The project will support prevention through assessment of spread risk to predict future invasions, control through laboratory and field investigations of AIS treatments, and restoration through evaluation of non-target herbicide effects and post-control vegetation recovery.
 Three species are targeted representing different stages of invasion in Minnesota: Potamogeton crispus (curly-leaf pondweed), Myriophyllum spicatum (Eurasian watermilfoil), and Nitellopsis obtusa (starry stonewort).
 Funding for this project was provided through the Minnesota Aquatic Invasive Species Research Center from the Minnesota Environment and Natural Resources Trust Fund.
-This project will form the basis for Mike Verhoeven's graduate research.
+This project helps support graduate students Mike Verhoeven and Rafael Contreras-Rangel.

 Ecology and biology of invasive hybrid watermilfoils in northern tier waterbodies